EloyRoger/brandonp-shoe-catalogue-api-frontend/README.md

 ## Using a Transpiler and Module Bundler

 This application is modular and written using ES6 standards.
 This makes for clean code, but has the unfortunate side-effect of not being browser-friendly.
-Most browsers understand a single JS file, written in ES5.
+Most browsers can only interpret a single JavaScript file written in ES5.
 Therefore, in order to make an app browser friendly, while still maintaining a semblance of modularity, we introduce Rollup.

 Rollup is a module bundler.
 It processes all the modules in your project, and outputs a single javascript file that can be served to the browser.
 However, once again, Rollup is only a module bundler.
-Even though it does the work of outputting a single JS file for distribution, it does not (inherently) "translate" ES6 to the ES5 format necessary for the browsers to use.
+Although Rollup creates a single JavaScript file for distribution, it does not inherently convert ES6 into the ES5 format required by browsers.
-For this, we can use a transpiler, which will do the work of converting ES6 to the browser-friendly ES5.
+To achieve this, we use a transpiler to convert ES6 into browser-friendly ES5.

 The transpiler used for this application is a rollup plugin called "Buble", which is made by the author of rollup.